 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video, we'll get into modeling some of our mains and also discuss the two pipe types we'll be working with on this project.
-So let's go to our level 1 piping plan.
-And if we zoom in here and click on this piece of pipe, this is a portion of our main that has currently been capped.
+In this video, we'll begin modeling some of our mains and also discuss the two pipe types we'll use for this project.
+Let's navigate to our Level 1 piping plan.
+Zoom in and click this pipe segment here, which is currently capped and represents part of our main line.